sabidhasan/compsci/CS61A/6_mutability_iterators.md

-**Referential Transparency** refers to the idea that a subexpression can be substituted with its value, and will behave the same.
-When impure functions (e.g. with the nonlocal keyword) are used, they will remove referential transparency.
+**Referential Transparency** refers to the idea that an expression is the sum of its subexpressions' values.
+When impure functions (e.g. with the `nonlocal` keyword) are used, they will remove referential transparency because the environment is changed.

 **Iterators** are a way to process sequential values.
 Python implements this with the `iter` function, `next ` function, and  `StopIteration` exception.
 An **iterable** value is one that can produce an iterator.
 A **generator** is an iterator that is reeturned by a **generator function**.
 This is created with the `yield` keyword.

+## Lecture 14

+**Mutable Functions** have data associated with them that changes.
+For example, a HOF with closure variable, will be a mutable function.

+The local state of these functions is stored in their parent's scope.

+There are two ways to update local state:

+- Use `nonlocal` keyword (otherwise, it attempts to assign the variable in the current function's frame).
+The name listed in `nonlocal` have to be defined in an enclosing scope.
+- Use a mutable value like a list (this doesn't need `nonlocal` because the list is mutable)

+Here is what the **assignment statement** does:

+1. If no `nonlocal` and variable doesn't exist, it creates new variable in current frame
+2. If no `nonlocal` and variable exists, it rebinds variable in current frame
+3. If `nonlocal` and variable in enclosing frame, it rebinds variable in enclosing frame
+4. If `nonlocal` and variable doesn't exist in enclosing frame, it raises SyntaxError
+5. If `nonlocal` and variable exists in enclosing frame and current frame, it raises SyntaxError